mikich-k2v/K2View-Academy/articles/TDM/tdm_gui/20_load_task_dataflux_mode.md

 A [Data Flux Load task] gets the selected entities or Reference tables from the selected version created on the source environment and loads them to the selected target environment.
 A load task deletes the selected entities from the target environment and then loads them from the selected version.

-A load task is set to a Data Flux task by checking the **Entity Versioning** setting.
+To set a load task to a Data Flux task, check the **Entity Versioning** setting.

 Click for more information about [Data Flux tasks](15_data_flux_task.md).